 Use a large baking pan, casserole dish, or oven rack lined with foil for easy clean-up.
 Whatever pan you use, make sure the pan is large enough to keep all the ingredients in but not too small that they stew rather than roast.

-Oh if you don't like lemon try my other sheet pan chicken recipes like
+If you don't like lemon, try my other sheet pan chicken recipes.
+For example:

 Sheet Pan Chicken caramelized onions and sweet potato